-KOPIS is a high-performance ready-to-fly FPV racing drone from Holybro, Low-deck design means centralized mass and excellent handling.
-Stretched-X motor layout is the choice of top racers because the rear props are further from the "dirty air" coming from the front props.
+KOPIS is a high-performance ready-to-fly FPV racing drone from Holybro.
+Low-deck design means centralized mass and excellent handling.
+Stretched-X motor layout is the choice of top pilots because the rear props are further from the "dirty air" coming from the front props.
 The result is smoother cornering and higher top speed.
 The FPV antenna is in a unique location behind the quad, to protect against damage.
-Kakute F7 flight controller and Atlatl HV V2 video transmitter give perfectly integrated control of all quadcopter systems.
-TMOTOR F40 Pro-II 2400kv motors give awesome power and speed, just like top racers.
-RunCam Swift Micro camera is light and small, with great image quality.
+Kakute F7 and Atlatl HV V2 video transmitter give perfectly integrated control of all quadcopter systems.
 KOPIS gives all the performance, looks, and durability of a hand-built machine, without ever having to pick up a soldering iron!